Eleutherodactylus marnockii: Reproduction

 Breeding occurs year-round, except at the coldest times of the winter, but generally peaks during the rainy season in April and May.
 Females can lay up to three clutches of eggs a year, in a moist substrate of leaf litter or soil.
+Males may call from crevices in limestone, using the cavities within the rock to amplify the volume of their chirp to more effective attract a mate.